Microsoft Cloud for Sustainability API calculation methodology

 Calculation methodology for scope 1 and 2

-Power usage for scope 1 and 2 Azure emissions is categorized by storage, compute, or network.
+Power usage for scope 1 and 2 Azure emissions categories include storage, compute, or network.
 Usage time in these categories assists us in attribution of scope 1 and 2 emissions.

 The full methodology for scopes 1 and 2 is based on a life cycle evaluation conducted for a 2018 Microsoft study, The carbon benefits of cloud computing: A study on the Microsoft Cloud in partnership with WSP.

-The scope 2 methodology calculates the energy and carbon impacts for each data center over time, taking into consideration various factors such as data center and server efficiency, grid emission factors, renewable energy purchases, and infrastructure power usage.
+The scope 2 methodology calculates the energy and carbon impacts for each data center over time.
+It takes into consideration the following factors:

 Calculation methodology for scope 3

-The calculation of scope 3 emissions is best summarized by the following image, which shows the scope 3 emissions allocation methodology:
+The following image summarizes calculation of scope 3 emissions.
+It shows the scope 3 emissions allocation methodology.

 We start with the life cycle evaluation of materials used in our data center infrastructure and calculate carbon emissions by data center.
 We then segment this sum based on customer usage of each data center.